 *Full Definition of HUMANE.
 1. : marked by compassion, sympathy, or consideration for humans or animals.

-Beauty Without Cruelty is an animal rights organisation with a primary objective to educate and inform the public about the exploitation, abuse and suffering of animals and to offer humane non-animal alternatives to replace cruel and harmful lifestyle choices.
-Through peaceful and lawful means, we expose and oppose all cruelty to animals and will lobby national, provincial and local government in this regard.
+Beauty Without Cruelty is an animal rights organisation with a primary objective to educate and inform the public about the exploitation, abuse and suffering of animals and to offer humane, non-animal alternatives to replace cruel and harmful lifestyle choices.
+The focus is on the use of animals in research, however through peaceful and lawful means, we expose and oppose all cruelty to animals and will lobby national, provincial and local government in this regard.

 Sentience: The word “sentience” means “one who has the faculty of sensation and perception”, meaning to have the ability to “feel” physically and emotionally.
 Animals are sentient beings, although they are presently legally classified in South Africa as “things” or moveable property and BWC believes that this archaic, unjust, legal status must be changed before any worthwhile protective legislation can be passed.
 This link provides scientific articles on sentience wrt several species and makes for interesting reading!

 Animal Rights: Animals have natural rights which must be acknowledged in South African law; these include the right to freedom from unnaturally induced pain; the right to shelter; the right to nourishment; the right to indulge their natural instincts; the right to freedom of movement and most importantly, the right to exist.
 Animals have intrinsic worth and their value should not be based on their usefulness to humans.
 BWC supports the rights of animals and will work forcefully to obtain such rights on behalf of animals.